UoW-ATM/joas_air_rail_network_analysis/README.md

 to analyse the system in different mobility performances and produce the required plots (emissions, number of routes used, number of potential itineraries (flight, flight-flight, rail-flight, flight-rail and rail)).
 Results are mainly stored in the _output_ folder as figures (/output/figs/) with some analysis as csv files (/output/multi/).

-Among others, this code produces (based on the previous computations) the figures:
+This code also produces (based on the previous computations) the following figures:
 - maps of flight and rail replacement as a function of the ban threshold (Figure 2 in article) (output in output/figs/img_map_replacement/),
 - average number of routes per day per airline as a function of the ban threshold (Figure 3 in article),
 - demand analysis at Madrid Barajas airport (LEMD) (Figure 7 in article),